ahmed-elbehidy/my-portfolio/README.md

 # My Portfolio Website

-This is my personal portfolio website built with HTML, CSS, and JavaScript.
+This is my personal portfolio website built with HTML and CSS.

 ## Live Demo
 [Click here to view](https://ahmed-elbehidy.github.io/my-portfolio)